ZQuestClassic/ZQuestClassic/docs/jit.md

 JIT compilation is off by default.
 It can be enabled by setting the `[ZSCRIPT] jit = 1` config option, found in the launcher.
 There is also the `-jit` command line switch, or `--(no-)jit` for `run_replay_tests.py`.

-`[ZSCRIPT] jit_precompile = 1` can be set to compile all scripts on quest load, instead of as they are encountered.

 `[ZSCRIPT] jit_threads = -2` controls how many threads to use for compilation.
 See the note in `base_config/zc.cfg` for more.

 ## How it works